mattiasholm/drinks/recipes/BlueberryCaipirinha.md

 ## Instructions:
 - Cut off the ends of the lime and then cut it in half
 - Cut away the white pulp in the middle of the lime
-- Cut the lime in 4 pieces and add it
+- Cut each half in 4 pieces
 - Add blueberries
 - Add sugar
 - Muddle the lime pieces and blueberries to extract the juice and dissolve the sugar